• Skip to primary navigation

 (If you're ever in a real pinch - you can create your own buttermilk alternative by mixing a cup of milk with a tablespoon of white vinegar and letting it sit for 10 minutes.
 Perhaps less conventionally, you could also use a tablespoon of fresh lemon juice instead of vinegar.
 Neither option tastes as good as the real thing, but they'll do the trick.
 Thankfully, with this recipe - you won't need to!)

-Now, if you do happen to have buttermilk, you can give this Blueberry Buttermilk Pancakes recipe a shot!
+Now, if you do happen to have buttermilk, you can give this blueberry pancake recipe a shot!

 Why are my pancakes flat?
 How can I make my pancakes fluffier?

 There are a number of factors that can lead to your pancakes being flat.
-But here are the four horsemen of the pancake apocalypse (pancalypse…panpocalypse…pancakalypse…help):
+But here are the four (okay, five) horsemen of the pancake apocalypse (pancalypse…panpocalypse…pancakalypse…help):

-- Overmixing your batter – overmixing your pancake batter will deflate a lot of the air bubbles in your batter, making it difficult for your pancakes to rise into the light and fluffy pancakes you want (the video in my recipe section is an example of this!).
-Secondly, it’ll develop gluten.
+1. Over-mixing your batter - overmixing your pancake batter will deflate a lot of the air bubbles in your batter, making it difficult for your pancakes to rise into the light and fluffy pancakes you want.
+Secondly, it'll develop the gluten.
 And too much gluten will result in a tough, chewy pancake.
+One way to avoid this is to fold your pancake batter using a spatula instead of a whisk or electric mixer.

-- The Violent Flip – Turn the pancakes over gently.
-Flipping them high into the air results in the air literally being squished out of them!
+5. The Violent Flip - Turn the pancakes over gently.
+Flipping them high into the air results in the air literally being squished out of them.

 Also…make sure to relax, bestie.
 Making pancakes should be a pleasurable experience!
 And this fluffy pancake recipe is simple; it doesn't require any fancy steps (like whipping egg whites into a meringue).
 Be mindful of the tips above, and pay attention to your heat management, and you're sure to be fine.